What is sales management? Definition, processes, & best practices

 • Set goals, quotas, and rewards

 Once a manager has outlined these parameters, it’s also his or her job to actually manage the process.
 This means tracking progress, intervening when necessary, and providing extra motivation to those who need it.
-An effective sales team management strategy is paramount here, since a structured, well thought-out approach ensures nothing (and no one) will fall through the cracks.
+An effective sales team management strategy is paramount here, since a structured, well-thought-out approach ensures nothing (and no one) will fall through the cracks.

 While your sales team is the glue that holds everything together, your sales process is what actually translates into revenue.
 Regardless of industry, selling is a complex process that requires a well-established, strongly executed sales strategy for success.
 Depending on your company size, industry, product, competitors, and more, your process will have a varying number of stages within the sales cycle, but the goal remains the same: to conduct a set of tasks that help an organization’s product reach its intended audience.

-To get it right, you need a sales pipeline that visually represents all the sales activities your team needs to complete in order to close a deal.
 A pipeline helps managers and reps organize and track their progress, better understand what works (and what doesn’t), and identify what’s needed to meet quota or revenue targets.
 Pipeline stages often include:

 • Prospecting